josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/4-context-api.md

 ```

 It's up to you to decide whether you'd like to define actions inline like this, or store them in a dedicated file (often a better choice).
 You could even recreate the action creators pattern and use the same abstractions as Redux, but using an *unopinionated* API like this means that those decisions are left up to you.

-Check out the docs (linked below) for a more in-depth understanding of the pros and cons of using Context.
-There are a few ways of solving this problem of shared state, and you'll find that there are specific tradeoffs involved with each option.
-Context provides an elegant solution, but baking the state sharing logic into components in this way does make it harder to reuse components.

 ## Shared state: three ways to do it
 To share state among components, there are really two distinct problems to solve: